 World Congress on Pain.
 Our biennial World Congress on Pain, the world’s premier gathering on the topic, is international and multidisciplinary.
 The program comprises plenary sessions, workshops, poster sessions, and refresher courses, and attendees may receive continuing medical education credits.
-The 17th World Congress on Pain will take place in Boston, Mass., USA, September 12-16, 2018.
+The 18th World Congress on Pain will take place in Amsterdam, the Netherlands, August 4 - 8, 2020.

 Publications.
 IASP publishes two journals: PAIN, devoted to original research on the nature, mechanisms, and treatment of pain, and PAIN Reports, an online, open access, multidisciplinary journal that advances clinical, applied, and basic research.
 IASP also publishes PAIN: Clinical Updates as a channel of PAIN Reports.
 Each edition provides information on clinical topics in the pain field.
 A member newsletter, PAIN: E-Monthly, keeps members abreast of news about the association.
 In addition, IASP Press publishes timely, high-quality books for scientists and clinicians interested in pain research and management.